nitinder-mohan/CCNApplicationCheckpointTool-CCNAC/README.md.txt

 2. To connect to this DMTCP_Coordinator, use the command:

-	dmtcp_checkpoint --host <IP address of host machine> --port <port number if specified, default:7779> test/dmtcp1 [any application that you want to run]
+	dmtcp_checkpoint --host <IP address of host machine> --port <port number if specified, default:7779> --ccnURI <URI given to that particular node> test/dmtcp1 [any application that you want to run]

-3. Check if the machine has conneced by doing "l" on coordinator
+3. Check if the machine has connected by doing "l" on coordinator

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>